Call these stories what you will, but to those of us who love them, their name matters less than their effects.

 If the hallmark of high fantasy is beautiful prose and a focus on the noble instead of the ignoble, what then is the signature of heroic fantasy?
 It’s simply this: a concentration on the main character’s mental struggle.
 Their courage vies against despair and the dark forces of the world.
 And we have a front row seat to the battle.
 They may win.
-They may loose.
+They may lose.
 But ultimately, they will not give in.

 David Gemmell’s Legend is one such story.
 The struggle can be external, as with its hero Druss, or it can be internal, as with its other hero, Rek.
 What counts, above all, is the character’s resistance to seemingly insurmountable odds, ill-fortune and evil.
 Or the attainment of the courage to resist.

 Epic fantasy is the easiest category to define.
 A long tradition of literature tells us what the term “epic” means.
 In short, it’s a lengthy body of work.
 It portrays a series of adventures and heroic deeds over an extended period.
 The reader is likely to meet a range of people, races and nations.
 And the stakes are high.
 Usually, the fate of the world hangs in the balance rather than the fortunes of an individual.
 It will probably contain several points of view.

 Traditionally, epics are told in a style of elevated diction.
 Call that “high style” if you like.
 I omit this from my requirement, because in fantasy, in contrast to general literature, we have the specific category of high fantasy.

 The Belgariad by David Eddings and the Wheel of Time series by Robert Jordan are prime examples.